 Single lodging supplement – this insures that you have first pick of private accomodations

 add $250 for second residential

-Payment Plan: If you need to break the fee into monthly payments we can offer monthly payment plan that breaks down the balance (minus the $600 deposit) into equal monthly payments due on the 15th of each month from the start of acceptance to March 15, 2023.
+Payment Plan: If you need to break the fee into monthly payments we can offer monthly payment plan that breaks down the balance (minus the $600 deposit) into equal monthly payments due on the 1st of each month from the start of acceptance or Dec 1, 2022 (which ever is sooner) to June 1, 2023.
 There is an additional processing fee of $80 to use this extended payment option.
 Payments will be rounded up to the nearest whole dollar amount.
 There will be a 10% late fee assessed to any monthly payment received more than 5 days after the 15th of each month.

 Exceptions will only be considered (and not promised) in written agreement between Holos and the student.

 PLEASE NOTE: We will do our best to make this affordable for candidates who sincerely want to attend.
 We are seeking outside funding to offer deeper scholarships and will work with you to make this affordable as reasonably as possible.